 Hyperkalemia is the medical term for high serum potassium levels.
-This is often caused by kidney disease, high dietary potassium intake, increased cell breakdown, insulin insufficiency, and use of certain medications (e.g., NSAIDs, beta-blockers).
-Rapid elevations in potassium or very high potassium levels may produce symptoms such as muscle weakness, paralysis, cardiac arrhythmias, and even death.
+This is often caused by kidney disease, high dietary potassium intake, increased cell breakdown, insulin insufficiency, and certain medications (e.g., NSAIDs, beta-blockers).
+Rapid elevations in potassium or very high potassium levels may produce muscle weakness, paralysis, cardiac arrhythmias, and even death.
 Hyperkalemia that does not respond to medical therapy may require dialysis.

 What Causes Hyperkalemia?

 Hyperkalemia is caused by transcellular shifts in potassium, cellular breakdown, increased potassium intake, or decreased ability to secrete potassium by the kidneys.
 Sometimes, the etiology of hyperkalemia may be a combination of these factors.